 The Annexe is a couple of hundred metres along this path...

 On the Youth Day weekend my sister and I did the three-day loop up Cockade and down Mlambonja.

-One has to second Ghaz’s rating of Cockade: the views are indescribably magnificent, as even photos cannot really convey:
+One has to second Ghaz’s rating of Cockade: the views are majestic:

 There is a continuous path all the way up the right side (true left) of Cockade Pass until one moves into the bouldery gully:

 Thereafter one comes to a rocky bowl, and it is not obvious to the first-timer that the pass continues up to the left.
-In fact, there is a narrow gully heading out of this bowl to the right, which may allow for a shortcut to the Elephant traverse.
-Being unfamiliar with the pass, we decided to just keep to the path:
+In fact, there is a narrow gully heading out of this bowl to the right, which looked like it might allow for a shortcut to the Elephant traverse.
+We stuck to the known route.

-Then on the way to Mlambonja Pass we came across a pile of large white sacks lying by the Kwakwatsi River - apparently unattended.
-As we rounded a knoll, however, we startled two smugglers enjoying the last rays of afternoon sun, and, after exchanging friendly waves, continued on our way.
-But then the smugglers promptly jumped up and loaded their donkeys and started following us, which wasn’t the most comfortable feeling (they probably just feared we might report their position).
-So we picked up the pace, and from the top of Mlambonja watched them cross the river and carry on along the contour path, probably towards Ntonjelana Pass (it was full moon or very near it) or perhaps to Easter Cave.
+On the way to Mlambonja Pass we came across a pile of large white sacks lying by the Kwakwatsi - apparently unattended.
+But as we rounded a slope, we startled two smugglers enjoying the last rays of afternoon sun, and, after exchanging friendly waves, continued on our way.
+They promptly jumped up, loaded their donkeys, and started following us, which was a little disconcerting.
+So we picked up the pace, and from the top of Mlambonja watched them cross the river and carry on along the contour path, probably towards Ntonjelana Pass or Easter Cave.
 I really feel for these guys: life up there must be hard enough as it is, and this is a hard way to make a living.

 Sunrise from Twins Cave:

-And a look back at the exquisitely beautiful Mlambonja Valley:
+And a look back at the beautiful Mlambonja Valley: